-We’ve covered hybrid long term care insurance policies on the site before, but we wanted to dive in a bit deeper on the concept of paying a one time, lump sum premium.
-The obvious advantage is that for some people, a single premium is a convenient way to “take care of” the Long Term Care financing conundrum once and for all.
-Like virtually every financial product, though, there are pros and cons and one approach may not fit all.
-In this article we’ll go through a few common advantages as well as pitfalls of the concept of a single premium option.
+We've covered hybrid long term care insurance policies on the site before, but we wanted a bit deeper dive into the product.
+For starters you can pay the hybrid long term care insurance policy with four different payment modes: paying a one time, five year pay, ten year pay or an annual pay for life.
+The premium is guaranteed no matter what premium mode you choose.
+The obvious advantage is that for some people, a hybrid long term care plan is a convenient way to "take care of" the Long Term Care financing conundrum once and for all.
+Like virtually every financial products, there are pros and cons with each option.
+In this article we'll go through a few common advantages as well as pitfalls of the concept the hybrid long term care insurance option.

 Who Are Single-Premium Life + LTC Hybrid policies for?

 When actuaries sit down to design a life insurance policy, they take company factors into account, but they also realize there has to be a "carrot" to incentivize the market to consider their product.
 Hybrid policies are getting the lion's share of attention right now and come with some of the most competitive offerings in the insurance industry.
 Every company's policy design differs, and it depends on whether or not one wants to optimize their policy for one of the following four benefits: